kurierjs/kurier/README.md

 It receives a single argument, `options`, which is passed to the `Knex` constructor.
 See the [Knex documentation](https://knexjs.org/#Installation-client) for detailed examples.

-Apart from the operations, this processor has some other methods, that operations use (so tread carefully here), that you can use while making custom operations.
+In addition to the operation handlers, this processor has some other methods that you can use while making custom operations.
+Note that all operations use these functions, so tread carefully here if you're interested in overriding them.

 | Method    | Description                                        |
 | --------- | ---------------------------------------------------- |